DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 We’ve got learn a little bit about modern CSS or the, we are for non-programmers and we’re gonna be talking about HTML and CSS, and then now the third thing feels like, now play the latest episode, here’s our latest piece of content.
 Yeah, I guess that’s a really typical thing to do, isn’t it?

-If you’re a podcaster or a YouTuber having the, most re recent episode on the homepage.
+If you’re a chater or a YouTuber having the, most re recent episode on the homepage.
 That makes sense.
 I think.
 Yeah.

 \[00:42:12\] **David Waumsley:** Yeah.
 And also if we can bring in some of the description for that episode, again, it’s a bit more text that will Well, I, think it’s good to have your homepages changing regularly, I think for search engines.

 Like to see that something is happening that you have not abandoned this page. so there’s a part of SEO thinking in doing that, particularly bringing forward the copy, not just the image link to the episode.

 \[00:42:39\] **Nathan Wrigley:** Yeah.
 Yeah.
-Okay. that makes perfect sense. if I was going to a podcast website, I would’ve an expectation that I’d be able to easily find the most recent piece of content.
+Okay. that makes perfect sense. if I was going to a chat website, I would’ve an expectation that I’d be able to easily find the most recent piece of content.

 That would be what I’d want to do.
 Yeah.
 Okay.
 Okay. and that’s gonna be a YouTube video as opposed to an audio player? yeah, because really the.
 The video is gonna show everything as well.
 Okay.
 And then you’ve got this little extra section, which is, that gonna be related to the most recent episode, the bit that you do that’s related to it?